Check If You Qualify

 Before you apply for a DPP

 One major aspect of entering into a debt payment plan is that you must have surplus income available each month to repay creditors.
 Your essential living expenses, such as mortgage, rent, heating and food bills will be taken into account, and the remainder divided between creditors at the agreed rate.
 You’ll also need to consider the potential duration of a DPP.
 It should be completed in a ‘reasonable’ timeframe, but your money adviser will be able to guide you on this.
 Scotland Debt Solutions has been working on behalf of Scottish residents in debt since 1989.
-Our expert team can provide more information on debt payment plans, and establish whether they represent the best option for you.
+Our team can provide more information on debt payment plans, and establish whether they represent the best option for you.
 Call us to arrange a free same-day meeting at one of four offices around Scotland.

 facebook colour icon linkedin colour icon messenger colour icon whatsapp colour icon email colour icon